redteaminfra/redteam-infra/external/oci/README.md

 1. `terraform init`
 2. `terraform apply -var-file=variables.tfvars`

+### ssh keys
+SSH keys will be created and placed into ~/.ssh.
+They keys will be named after your engagement name, with the public key having a `.pub` extension. `ssh-config` has no bearing on the location of the keys.

 ### ssh-config
 An SSH config will be placed into your defined `ssh_config_path` the default path is `~/.ssh`.
 It will be named after your engagement name